porterjamesj/virtualenvwrapper.el/README.md

                               (venv-workon project-venv-name)))
 ```

-The call to `hack-local-variables` is necessary beacuse by default
+The call to `hack-local-variables` is necessary because by default
 mode-hooks are run before directory local variables are set, so we
 have to do that explicitly in the hook in order to have access to
 them.